logo

 How to Teach Baby to Talk Using Sign Language

-To keep the learning process engaging, consider using talking toys for babies that incorporate sign language or interactive books that demonstrate the signs.
+To keep the learning process engaging, consider using talking toys for babies with sign language or interactive books demonstrating the signs.
 Remember, the goal is to simplify communication and reduce frustration, not to make your child fluent in sign language.
 By teaching your baby how to talk using sign language, you are providing them with a valuable tool for self-expression and laying the foundation for their future language development.

 Common Baby Signs to Know